Privacy statement

 This page explains why we ask you for personal information, what we do with it and how we protect your privacy.
 It also explains your rights under the Data Protection Act 2018 and new General Data Protection Regulations (GDPR) 2018.

-We offer you a great service.
+We aim to offer a great service.
 To allow us to do this effectively, we sometimes need to know details about you and your personal situation.
 This helps us to deliver solutions which are right for you.

 Sometimes we need to collect and hold information about you which is very private or sensitive.
 For example, details about your financial situation, ethnicity, religion or health and medical issues.